 The acquisition of the first Black Oxford memorial plaque at University College.
 The plaque was unveiled in 2017 by Sir Ivor Crewe, Master, University College, to commemorate Cole's significant achievements.

 Writing, producing, and directing the first film about Christian Cole, England's first black barrister, filmed on location at University College, University of Oxford, The Inner Temple, and honour of filming and hosting the screening at the Old Bailey.

 Initiating the placing of a photograph of Kofoworola Moore, Oxford University’s first African woman scholar at St Hugh’s Colleges.
 I had the honour of unveiling the photograph with the Vice-Chancellor of the University of Oxford and the Principal, Dame Elish Angiolini.

 I have worked with the following organisations, universities, colleges in delivering workshops, seminars, lectures, events, and creative projects.

 Find out more about booking me to deliver a lecture or produce an event or creative project on my services page.

 Hello and welcome.
 My name is Pamela Roberts.
-I am an award-winning creative producer, historian, Fellow of the Royal Society of the Arts, Fellow of the Royal Historical Society, Eccles Centre Visiting Fellow and the Founder and Director of Black Oxford: Untold Stories.
+I am an award-winning creative producer, historian, Fellow of the Royal Society of the Arts, Fellow of the Royal Historical Society, Eccles Centre Visiting Fellow at the British Library, and the Founder and Director of Black Oxford: Untold Stories.